 Seaside spa and luxury resort

 If you feel the need to pamper yourself with saunas and wellness treatments head to Ystad Saltsjöbad.
 The resort has soothed and soaked guests for more than 110 years and is an institution in the region.
 The spa is more classic preppy beach house than buddha bar chill, expect an exclusive but inviting sphere.
 Retreat to the outdoor sun beds with a good novel facing the sea or spoil yourself with a yoga class or massage between sauna and swimming.
 Book a room or come for the day.

 Veggie friendliness: vegetarian options on the menu.

-For more information and inspiration from the region pop into Visit Skåne.
+For more information and inspiration from the region pop into website of Visit Skåne.